mithrand/github-viewer/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm test:e2e`

+It create a new image and launch a dockerized version of the app, then it runs the e2e test against it.

 ### `npm run build`